celebrity

 They don't want to spend their lives traipsing across the globe and going wherever King Charles tells them to go.
 They want to do their own thing — which may or may not sometimes include a little bit of royal-adjacent activity.

 And it couldn't have come at a better time for the legit royals, really.
-With Catherine out of action as she is treated for cancer, and Charles only just back at work following his cancer diagnosis, poor William has been doing all the heavy lifting on his own.
+With Catherine taking time away for her cancer treatment, and Charles only just back at work following his cancer diagnosis, poor William has been doing all the heavy lifting on his own.

-William might be thrilled that Harry and Meghan are making an appearance in Nigeria right now to help out — or he could equally be slightly irked that this great fanfare means nobody is talking about his current and probably Very Important visit to the Isles of Scilly.
+William might be thrilled that Harry and Meghan are undertaking these big 'tours' to help out — or he could equally be slightly irked that this great fanfare means nobody is talking about his other royal-approved initiatives.

-What temp pool is there for the royals to lean on when their starting team is this depleted?
+It's safe to say that the royal starting team is depleted.
 Beatrice and Eugenie have done the hard yards of providing royal weddings and babies, but they don't seem particularly interested in royal life — and who can blame them, when all they're asked about is their problematic dad?
 Andrew is obviously 'retired', and Edward and his family seem perfectly happy being removed from this level of responsibility.

 ADVERTISEMENT